Assorion/FNF-Assorion-Mirror/.github/README.md

 # ⚝ | What is Assorion Engine?

 Assorion Engine is effectively the Linux of <a href="https://ninja-muffin24.itch.io/funkin">Friday Night Funkin'</a> Engines.
-All original base Friday Night Funkin' code has been replaced with more efficient, optimized code.
+Most original Friday Night Funkin' code has been replaced / revised with more efficient, optimized code, modular code.

 Assorion Engine doesn't have mods folder capabilities planned nor will it be implemented.
 In addition, things such as cutscenes, events, discordRPC, etc, will have to be added yourself.